 When many contemplate the idea of a collaborative divorce, they wonder whether it is worth trying.
-Many ask whether a settlement can really be reached in collaborative divorce?
+Many ask whether a settlement can really be reached in a collaborative divorce?

-In some cases, settlement is certainly a possibility.
-In other cases, parties might have a grim view on whether settlement is possible.
+In some cases, a settlement is certainly a possibility.
+In other cases, parties might have a grim view on whether a settlement is possible.
 They might think there is too much anger, bitterness or disagreements for settlement to even be possible.